MathGaron/py_rgbd_grabber/README.md

 # py_rgbd_grabber
-Simple python3 utility to get/save frames (asynchronously) from RGB-D sensors used for research.
+Simple python 3 utility to grab and save frames (asynchronously) from RGB-D sensors used for research.

 Currently support two rgbd sensors:
     - Kinect2